Here is a list of questions and answers so far. Check this list to see if your question is here!

 Q2.10.
 How do I unenrol from a course I no longer need access to?

-A. If the module has a module code and is on your student record, contact your School Office and have them take it off your record.
+A. If the module has a module code and is on your student record, contact Student Services and have them take it off your record.
 Once it is removed from your record you will be unenrolled in Moodle on the following working day, if this doesn't happen please contact the local Moodle support as shown in Q7.1 to request its removal.
-If you have self-enrolled on a module and now no longer wish to take this module, you can remove yourself via the ADMINISTRATION block in the module on the left-hand side.
-Click on “Unenrol me from …”.
+If you have self-enrolled on a module and now no longer wish to take this module, you can remove yourself via the Cogwheel menu in the module.
+Click on “Unenrol me from (name of module)…”.

 3. Your Moodle profile and My home page

 Q3.1.
 Can I change the order of the modules on my homepage?

 A. Yes.
 Find out more: How can I change the order of the modules on my Dashboard?

 Q3.2.
 How do I stop receiving so many emails from Moodle?